 The program is overseen by Donna Faye Burchfield, director of the University of the Arts School of Dance.
 Burchfield has a BFA and MFA in Dance from Texas Christian University and most recently served as dean of the American Dance Festival (ADF).
 She has also served as artistic director of the Hollins University/ADF Master of Fine Arts in Dance program and chair of the school's Dance department.
 Burchfield has worked with dancers and dance programs in many capacities, including developing curriculum that is at the forefront of modern dance.
 She has traveled extensively throughout the world, visiting more than 150 colleges, universities, dance programs and dance companies, teaching master classes, auditioning students and giving lectures.
 She has received numerous awards and commissions for her choreographic work and research.

-Lanette Costas-Stampley (Musical Theater Workshop) was born in the Bronx, N.Y., where she began her training at the Bronx Dance Theatre.
-She is a graduate of LaGuardia HS of Performing Arts and received a Bachelor of Fine Arts at SUNY Purchase as well as a MFA from Hollins University/the American Dance Festival.
-Costas-Stampley was a featured dancer with the first National Tour of The Lion King.
-Her regional credits include the "Tin Pan Alley Rag" for which she was the Dance Captain and "If This Hat Could Talk" where she was the choreography assistant to Tony Award winner George Faison.
-Costas-Stampley has toured South Korea as a soloist with the Spiritual Singers of Harlem under the direction of Linda Twine and has performed in Europe and South America with Elisa Monte Dance.
-Her professional concert dance credits also include Ailey II, Donald Byrd/The Group, Fred Benjamin Dance Company, and Earl Mosley’s diversity of Dance.
-Mrs. Costas danced for the NJ Nets Power n’ Motion Dance Team under the direction on Natasha Baron and choreographer Dominique DeFranco.
-Costas-Stampley has taught in various schools in the Bronx through City Center teach outreach program and as a representative of Ailey II and Elisa Monte has taught master classes in High Schools and Universities throughout the country.
+Lanette Costas began her training at The Bronx Dance Theatre.
+She is a graduate of New York’s High School of the Performing Arts, received a BFA from the State University of New York at Purchase and an MFA from Hollins University/American Dance Festival.
+Ms. Costas danced a featured role in Disney’s The Lion King (first National Tour).
+Her professional concert dance credits include Ailey II, Donald Byrd/The Group, Elisa Monte Dance, Fred Benjamin Dance Company, and Earl Mosley's diversity of Dance.
+Her regional credits include The Tin Pan Alley Rag for which she was the Dance Captain and If This Hat Could Talk where she was the choreographic assistant to Tony Award winner George Faison.
+Ms. Costas toured as a soloist with the Spiritual Singers of Harlem under the direction of Linda Twine and danced for the New Jersey Nets under the direction of Natasha Baron and choreographer Dominick DeFranco.
+Her television credits include the music video “Off the Books” with Big Pun, the Beatnuts, and Cuban Link.
+CBS’ Kennedy Center Honors where she performed for President Clinton in honor of Judith Jamison.
+She has performed works by Alvin Ailey, Lar Lubovitch, Robert Battle, Joyce Trisler, Donald Byrd, Talley Beatty, Kevin Wynn, Ron K. Brown, George Faison, and Garth Fagan.
+Ms. Costas has performed throughout the United States, Europe, Canada, Asia, and South America.
+She has taught in various New York City schools through City Center teach outreach program and as a representative of Ailey II and Elisa Monte has taught master classes in High Schools and Universities throughout the country.

 List of faculty is subject to change each summer